transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 ### The Gap and the Emergence of Free Will

-Beyond its implications for consciousness and representation, the half-existent Möbius topology offers a profound and novel perspective on the age-old problem of free will.
+Beyond its implications for consciousness and representation, the half-existent liminal topology offers a profound and novel perspective on the age-old problem of free will.
 Often positioned in philosophical discourse as either an illusion or a mysterious force outside causal networks, free will emerges naturally within our framework as a direct consequence of The Gap (—) and its connection to nothingness (ɔ).

 **The Gap as the Condition for Freedom:**